 Pros and Cons of the Tesla Powerwall 2

-Of course with any product there’s the good and the bad.
+Of course, with any product, there’s the good and the bad.
 We’ve summarised the key points below for you:

 Tesla Powerwall 2 Warranty for Australian Customers

 Solar batteries often come with a time and throughput warranty.
-The time warranty covers a period of years that eligible faults can be claimed, while the throughput warranty gives a certain number of kWhs discharged or number of cycles completed before the warranty expires.
+The time warranty covers a period of years that eligible faults can be claimed, while the throughput warranty gives a certain number of kWhs discharged or a number of cycles completed before the warranty expires.

-The Tesla Powerwall 2 comes with a 10 year warranty for defects, with the normal set of exclusions including improper use or installation.
-The warranty also covers a maximum degradation to 70% of its nameplate capacity of 13.2kWh at the end of the 10 year period.
+The Tesla Powerwall 2 comes with a 10-year warranty for defects, with the normal set of exclusions including improper use or installation.
+The warranty also covers a maximum degradation to 70% of its nameplate capacity of 13.2kWh at the end of the 10-year period.
 That means if your battery can only discharge 9.2 kWh or less after 10 years then you might be able to make a warranty claim.